-- Keep all your documents in a file if you need to take legal action to protect your property and other assets. - Create a spending plan that everyone in your family will follow; be sure to include new house expenses. - Start a savings account for unexpected emergencies like extensive home repairs, illness, and loss of employment. - When using credit, always plan for your purchases.
+- Keep all your documents in a file in case you need to take legal action to protect your property and other assets. - Create a spending plan that everyone in your family will follow; be sure to include new house expenses. - Start a savings account for unexpected emergencies like extensive home repairs, illness and loss of employment. - When using credit, always plan ahead for your purchases.
 Never make a major purchase on impulse.
-It would be best if you had a plan for paying off that purchase.
+You need to have a plan for paying off that purchase.
 Ask yourself: "Do I really need to buy this now?"